flensrocker/flensrocker.github.io/_posts/2025-05-01-angular-declarative-event-handling.markdown

 <button type="button" (click)="clicked$.next()">Click me!</button>
 ```

-I added the not really neccessary, but in my opinion, important modifiers `protected` and `readonly`,
+> _Note:_ I added the not really neccessary, but in my opinion, important modifiers `protected` and `readonly`,
-because you don't want to expose this property outside of your component
+> because you don't want to expose this property outside of your component
-and you don't want to reassign it with another subject instance,
+> and you don't want to reassign it with another subject instance,
-because that would break derived observables.
+> because that would break derived observables.

 Having this in place, you can then use the declarative paradigm to define whatever should happen, when the button is clicked.
 You can map the click to a request and feed it into some kind of resource, to let it fetch some data.

-Here's a little example with the least of error handling (not handling errors is not an option, because the observable then stops working).
+Here's a little example with the least amount of error handling
+(not handling errors is not an option, because the observable then stops working).

 ```ts
 type Data<T> = Readonly<{